zephan-spencer/gem5-SALAM-README/GEMM_Example.md

 while ((*DmaFlags & DEV_INTR) != DEV_INTR);
 ```

-The completed code can be found in top.c, which is stored under **gemm/hw/top.c**
+The complete code for the Top accelerator can be found in top.c, which is stored under **gemm/hw/top.c**

 ## INI files

 For each of our accelerators we need to generate an INI file.
 In each INI file we can define the number of cycles for each IR instruction and provide any limitations on the number of Functional Units (FUs) associated with IR instructions.

 Additionally, there are options for setting the FU clock periods and controls for pipelining of the accelerator.
 Below is an example  with a few IR instructions and their respective cycle counts:

 ```ini
 [CycleCounts]